ZachBray/simple-binary-encoding-wiki/Java-Users-Guide.md

 ### Fixed String Arrays

-When encoding things like financial symbols it often beneficial to encode these are fixed length character arrays.
+When encoding things like financial symbols it often beneficial to encode these as fixed length character arrays.
 SBE characters are single bytes.
 The default encoding is US-ASCII but it is possible to signify other encodings by using the characterEncoding attribute of the schema.
 In addition to the fixed array access method the following are provided.

 For encoding a put method is defined taking a source byte array with an source offset at which to begin copying.
 The copy will always be for the size of the field.

        car.putVehicleCode(VEHICLE_CODE, srcOffset);

-For decoding a get method is define taking destination byte array with an destination offset at which copy into to.
+For decoding a get method is defined taking destination byte array with a destination offset at which to copy into.

         sb.append("\ncar.vehicleCode=")
           .append(new String(buffer, 0, car.getVehicleCode(buffer, 0, buffer.length), car.vehicleCodeCharacterEncoding()));